- GW Home

 - Faculty And Staff

-Apply to be a SRR Student Leader
+Apply to be a SRR Student Leader on the Academic Integrity Council

 The Office of Student Rights & Responsibilities, the Office of Civility & Community Standards, and the Office of Academic Integrity contribute to the university by educating students about community standards and their rights and responsibilities as GW students.
-Student involvement is a vital part of the university's disciplinary process and as such our office has three different leadership positions where students take an active role within the university's disciplinary system.
+Student involvement is a vital part of the university's disciplinary process and as such our office has several different leadership positions where students take an active role within the university's disciplinary system.
 We encourage any student who is interested in participating in the university's disciplinary system to review the information below and to submit an application to our office.

-Academic Integrity Council Member: The Academic Integrity Council is tasked with hearing and evaluating student cases regarding academic integrity to include plagiarism and cheating, among other possible violations.
+Academic Integrity Council Member: The Academic Integrity Council (AIC) is tasked with hearing and evaluating student cases regarding academic integrity to include plagiarism and cheating, among other possible violations.
 Academic Integrity Council members are responsible for ensuring that respondents receive a fair and impartial hearing and are tasked with considering statements from fellow students and faculty members when determining the outcome of a given case.
 Staff members will provide ongoing training regarding the "Code of Academic Integrity", asking good questions, and hearing procedures.
 Academic Integrity Council members must demonstrate a strong character, a keen sense of ethics, and a sense of fairness.

 BENEFITS OF INVOLVEMENT: